ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Similar to Arch Linux, Nix also has official and community software package repositories:

-1. [nixpkgs](https://github.com/NixOS/nixpkgs) is a Git repository containing all Nix packages and NixOS modules/configurations.
-Its master branch contains the latest Nix packages and NixOS modules/configurations.
+1. [nixpkgs](https://github.com/NixOS/nixpkgs) is a Git repository containing all Nix packages and NixOS modules/configuration.
+Its master branch contains the latest Nix packages and NixOS modules/configuration.
 2. [NUR](https://github.com/nix-community/NUR) is similar to Arch Linux's AUR.
 NUR is a third-party Nix package repository and serves as a supplement to nixpkgs.
 3. Nix Flakes can also install software packages directly from Git repositories, which can be used to install Flakes packages provided by anyone.

 ## V. Nix language basics

-The Nix language is used to declare packages and configurations to be built by Nix, if you want to play NixOS and Nix Flakes and enjoy the many benefits they bring, you must learn the basics of this language first.
+The Nix language is used to declare packages and configuration to be built by Nix, if you want to play NixOS and Nix Flakes and enjoy the many benefits they bring, you must learn the basics of this language first.

 Nix is a relatively simple functional language, if you already have some programming experience, it should take less than 2 hours to go through Nix lanuage's basics.